letmejustputthishere/chain-fusion-starter/README.md

 ### EVM Smart contract

-The contract `Coprocessor.sol` emits an event `NewJob` when the `newJob` function is called.
+The contract `src/foundry/Coprocessor.sol` emits an event `NewJob` when the `newJob` function is called.
 The `newJob` function transfers the ETH sent with the call to `newJob` to the account controlled by the `chainfusion_backend` canister and emits the event.
 We send ETH to the `chainfusion_backend` canister to pay for the processing of the job result and the transaction fees for sending the result back to the EVM smart contract.

 ```solidity
     function newJob() public payable {